AI: Anthropic Claude 4.6 focuses on security. For what, and what about anti-piracy?

 Claude governing framework

-Piracy not included
+Anti-piracy not included

-Since it is oriented toward platform safety, ASL-3 does not measure content authenticity or external provenance.
+While Claude 4.6 is oriented toward platform safety, ASL-3 does not measure content authenticity or external provenance.
 For example, if a user uploads a fabricated document or a deepfake image for analysis, the ASL-3 safeguards will not flag it as “unauthentic” unless that content specifically triggers a high-stakes safety refusal, such as a request to use that data to launch a cyberattack.

 Furthermore, ASL-3 does not track where a piece of digital content originated.
 It has no mechanism for verifying the “provenance” of a file—meaning it cannot tell you who originally created a document or whether it has been altered since its creation.
 These issues of digital integrity fall under the jurisdiction of separate technologies, such as digital watermarking (like the C2PA standard) or blockchain ledgers, which are outside the scope of Anthropic’s internal model safety protocols.